 Did you know that Medicare covers a full range of preventive services?
 We want all of our friends and clients to stay healthy and to help with that we wanted to take some time to make sure our readership is aware about the preventative services offered to them through Medicare.

-Topics: www.medicare.gov, Medicare, Medicare.gov, Medicare explained, medicare solutions, how medicare works, Halloween, explain medicare, What is Medicare?, Medicare Premiums, Medicare Coverage, what does medicare cover?, medicare costs
+Topics: www.medicare.gov, Medicare, Medicare Premiums, medicare costs, Medicare.gov, Medicare explained, medicare solutions, how medicare works, Halloween, explain medicare, Medicare Coverage, What is Medicare?, what does medicare cover?

 According to a Kaiser Family Foundation page, “Medigap Reform: setting the Context for Understanding Recent Proposals,” the vast majority of Medicare beneficiaries enhance their Medicare benefits with some other kind of coverage.
 Even though Part A and Part B offer very broad coverage, it is no secret that there are gaps because of deductibles, copays, coinsurance, and things that Medicare does not pay for at all.
 People who are interested in buying Medicare insurance from private companies to enhance their own benefits might be interested in learning what other beneficiaries do to make the most of their health benefits.